hackoon/winerun/README.md

         - <exe>: a full or partitional path with shell patterns (*?) with or without ".exe" extensions
         - <exe name>: renamed/liked winerun with the filename of any *.exe inside of a prefix  with or without ".exe" extensions
         - copy: copies the winrun script to <prefix>/<exe without path> to be started with that script by calling it directly or symolic linking it
+        - copy additonal creates <prefix>/<exe without path>.desktop file
+        - if both wrestool (icoutils) and convert (ImageMagic) are installed copy creates an <exe>.png iconfile from the windows icon
+        - can be killed, resumed or suspended - kill can have a different signal than default 9 as argument
         - <shellscript>: a full or partitional path with shell patterns with ".sh" extensions
         - <wineversion>: either a folder defined in WINERUNNERS or a number used as pattern in the same WINERUNNERS folders
         - cd: changes dir to the same folder the <exe> is found or to <prefix>/drive_c if no <exe> is given